syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 {% endhighlight %}

-SfDataGrid also allows you to apply styles for the GridCells in a column based on conditions by writing a converter for the property in GridCell for which conditional styles need to be applied.
+**SfDataGrid** also allows you to apply styles for the GridCells in a column based on conditions by writing a converter for the property in GridCell for which conditional styles need to be applied.
-The following code example shows you how to apply conditional styling for a column by writing converter in SfDataGrid.
+The following code example shows you how to apply conditional styling for a column by writing converter in **SfDataGrid**.
 {% highlight xml %}

 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"